Ever been in a situation where you find that 1 suitcase you have is too big but the other is too small for your trip?

 Price: This is another one of the main advantages of purchasing a set.
 Many suitcases (not all) in the market are much cheaper when bought as a set when compared to individual buys.
 This way you can get the best of what’s on offer by even the big brands at a lower price.

-Things you look for when buying any set of luggage like:
+Things you look for when buying any set of luggage:

 Wheels – Spinners are much easier on the shoulder and that’s why they dominate our list.
+Having said that, rollerboards tend to be better at navigating rough surfaces.
 Also when purchasing, make sure the durability of the wheels is good.
 Matching the construction style to your own experience really helps.

 Zippers & Handles – We looked to see if each piece in the set had handles on the side as well as on top to make lifting it easy.
 Zippers to cover handles & help aesthetics were also highly valued by us.

-Warranty: During our research, we valued companies that offered extended warranties and facilitated easy access to spares.
-Many of the top luggage sets offer at least 5 years limited warranty.
+Warranty – During our research, we valued companies that offered extended warranties and facilitated easy access to spares.
+Many of the top brands offer at least 5 years limited warranty.